-- (a) the Merger will constitute a reorganization within the meaning of Sections 368 (a)(1)(A) and 368(a)(2)(E) of the Internal Revenue Code; - (b) no gain or loss will be recognized by Steiner's shareholders as a result of the Merger; - (c) the tax basis of the Company's Common Stock to be received by Steiner's shareholders will be equal to the tax basis of their Steiner Common Stock and the holding period of their Company's Common Stock will include the holding period of their Steiner Common Stock; and - (d) Steiner will not recognize gain or loss as a result of the Merger.
+- (a) the Merger will constitute a reorganization within the meaning of Sections 368 (a)(1)(A) and 368(a)(2)(E) of the Internal Revenue Code; - (b) no gain or loss will be recognized by Steiner's shareholders as a result of the Merger;

+- (c) the tax basis of the Company's Common Stock to be received by Steiner's shareholders will be equal to the tax basis of their Steiner Common Stock and the holding period of their Company's Common Stock will include the holding period of their Steiner Common Stock; and - (d) Steiner will not recognize, income gain or loss as a result of the Merger.

 NASDAQ Listing of the Company's Common Stock to be Issued in the Merger.
-The Company is filing an application for the listing with the NASDAQ of the shares of the Company's Common Stock which will be issued to Steiner's shareholders upon consummation of the Merger and intends to cause such application to be approved by the NASDAQ prior to the Effective Date.
+The Company intends to use it best efforts to cause the application for the listing with the NASDAQ of the shares of the Company's Common Stock which will be issued to Steiner's shareholders upon consummation of the Merger and intends to cause such application to be approved by the NASDAQ prior to the Effective Date.
 Since the Company does not currently have a sufficient number of authorized shares of its Common Stock to issue to Steiner's shareholders at the Effective Date, or list with the NASDAQ, the Company must authorize additional shares of its Common Stock.
 Accordingly, the Company is proposing to amend its Certificate of Incorporation at or prior to the Effective Date to increase the number of shares of the Company's Common Stock which the Company is authorized to issue from 6,000,000 shares to 15,000,000 shares.
-The affirmative vote of the holders of a majority of the outstanding shares of the

-Company's Common Stock is needed to adopt the Amended Certificate.
+The affirmative vote of the holders of a majority of the outstanding shares of the Company's Common Stock is needed to adopt the Amended Certificate.
 The Proposed Amendment will become effective only on consummation of the Merger.
 See "THE MERGER - Stockholder Approval".
 The Company intends to use its best efforts to cause the application for the listing of additional securities with the NASDAQ to be approved by NASDAQ.
 The Company has received preliminary indications from the NASDAQ that such application will be approved.
-Notwithstanding such listing, the shares which will be issued to Steiner's shareholders upon consummation of the Merger will be subject to restrictions on transferability under federal and state securities laws.
-See "THE MERGER - Terms of the Merger Agreement -Issuance of Shares."

 Dividend Policy of the Company.
-It is not the intention of the Company after the Effective Time to pay dividends in the immediate future.
+It is the intention of the Company after the Effective Time not to pay dividends in the immediate future.
 Rather, it is anticipated that earnings will, for some period of time, be retained to help finance the accelerated growth of the Company and its business.

 Possibility that the Merger Will Not Be Consummated.
 There are a number of conditions to the obligations of both the Company and Steiner under the Merger Agreement to consummate the Merger.
 See " -- Terms of the Merger Agreement - Conditions to Closing."
-These conditions include the approval of the Company's stockholders.
+These conditions include the approval and adoption of the Merger Agreement by the Company's stockholders.